madjam002/graphqlite/README.md

 ]
 ```

-`stringify` takes the output from `parse` and generates a minified GraphQL string.
+`stringify` takes the output from `parse` and generates a GraphQL string.
+If no second parameter is provided, the output will be minified.
+If the second parameter is `true`, the output will be prettified.

 ## Roadmap
 Facebook will be releasing a GraphQL module in the future, but I didn't know what to expect from this